 Walter Dorn conceived the idea of video games for peacekeeping in 2017 while working at the United Nations as "Protection Technology and Innovation Expert."
 He wanted a visual tool to show how technologies could be applied in UN field operations.
-He also saw the potential for digital games to assist with peacekeeping training, and for public education.
+He also saw the potential of digital platforms to assist with peacekeeping training and public education.

-The "Peacekeepers" game is designed to show the ethical and practical dilemmas in UN peace operations, based on real-life scenarios.
+The "Peacekeepers game/simulation is designed to show the ethical and practical dilemmas in UN peace operations, based on real-life scenarios.

 Given the enthusiasm for the project from many people and certain leaders at the United Nations, a team of advisors was easily assembled with wide-ranging expertise.
 Their volunteer assistance is much appreciated.